-The Fund and its Sub-Funds have been established for the purpose of investing in transferable securities, money market instruments, deposits with credit institutions (as prescribed in the Central Bank UCITS Regulations) and financial derivative instruments (as prescribed in the Central Bank UCITS Regulations).
-The Sub-Funds may also invest, to the limited extent specified in the Relevant Supplement, in units/Units of other investment funds, all in accordance with the investment restrictions described in Appendix IV "INVESTMENT RESTRICTIONS" below and subject to the market limits specified in the Deed.
+The Company and its Sub-Funds have been established for the purpose of investing in transferable securities, money market instruments, deposits with credit institutions (as prescribed in the Central Bank UCITS Regulations) and financial derivative instruments (as prescribed in the Central Bank UCITS Regulations).
+The Sub-Funds may also invest, to the limited extent specified in the Relevant Supplement, in units/shares of other investment funds, all in accordance with the investment restrictions described in Appendix IV "INVESTMENT RESTRICTIONS" below and subject to the market limits specified in the Articles.
 The investment objective and policies for each Sub-Fund will be formulated by the Directors at the time of creation of such Sub-Fund and will be set out in the Relevant Supplement.

-In addition, and to the extent only that the Investment Manager (or where appropriate in the circumstances, its delegate) deems consistent with the investment policies of the Sub-Funds, the Sub-Funds may utilise for the purposes of efficient portfolio management, the investment techniques and instruments described in Appendix II.
+In addition, and to the extent only that the relevant Sub-Investment Managers deem consistent with the investment policies of the Sub-Funds, the Sub-Funds may utilise for the purposes of efficient portfolio management, the investment techniques and instruments described in Appendix II.
 Such investment techniques and instruments may include financial derivative instruments.
-To the extent only that the Investment Manager (or its delegate) deems consistent with the investment policies of the Sub-Funds, and in accordance with the requirements of the Central Bank, the Sub-Funds may also utilise financial derivative instruments for investment purposes.
-The expected effect of utilising financial derivative instruments for the purposes of efficient portfolio management is a reduction in the volatility of the Sub-Funds' Net Asset Values.
+To the extent only that the relevant Sub-Investment Managers deem consistent with the investment policies of the Sub-Funds, and in accordance with the requirements of the Central Bank, the Sub-Funds may also utilise financial derivative instruments for investment purposes.
+The expected effect of utilising financial derivative instruments for the purposes of efficient portfolio management and / or hedging is a reduction in the volatility of the Sub-Funds' Net Asset Values, and the expected effect of utilising financial derivative instruments for investment purposes is an increase in the volatility of the Sub-Funds' Net Asset Values.

 Each Sub-Fund may invest in other open ended collective investment schemes.
-The Investment Manager (or its delegate) will only invest in closed ended collective investment schemes where it believes that such investment will not prohibit the Sub-Fund from providing the level of liquidity to Unitholders referred to in this Prospectus and the Relevant Supplements.
-The closed ended collective investment schemes in which the Sub-Funds may invest shall include, without limitation, closed ended collective investment schemes listed or traded on a Recognised Market.
-Where it is appropriate to its investment objective and policies a Sub-Fund may also invest in other Sub-Funds of this Fund.
-A Sub-Fund may only invest in another Sub-Fund of this Fund if the Sub-Fund in which it is investing does not itself hold Units in any other Sub-Fund of this Fund.
+The Investment Manager will only invest in closed ended collective investment schemes where it believes that such investment will not prohibit the Sub-Fund from providing the level of liquidity to Shareholders referred to in this Prospectus and the Relevant Supplements.
+The closed ended collective investment schemes in which the Sub-Funds may invest shall include, without limitation, closed ended collective investment schemes listed or traded on the New York Stock Exchange, Euronext and the London Stock Exchange.
+Where it is appropriate to its investment objective and policies a Sub-Fund may also invest in other Sub-Funds of this Company.
+A Sub-Fund may only invest in another Sub-Fund of this Company if the Sub-Fund in which it is investing does not itself hold Shares in any other Sub-Fund of this Company.
 Any commission received by the Manager or Investment Manager in respect of such investment will be paid into the assets of the Sub-Fund.
-Any Sub-Fund that is invested in another Sub-Fund of this Fund or any other fund to which the Manager or the Investment Manager has been appointed will be invested in a share/unit class for which no management or investment management fee is charged.
+Any Sub-Fund that is invested in another Sub-Fund of this Company or any other fund to which the Manager or the Investment Manager has been appointed will be invested in a share class for which no management or investment management fee is charged.
 No subscription, conversion or redemption fees will be charged on any such cross investments by a Sub-Fund.